 My grandparents were recruited to be a part of one such community, arriving from Nizhny Tagil, Russia in 1975 with their two children with the hope of a better life.
 Through my photographs of their town, I explore the notion of Soviet closedness through documenting family members and locals who still live within this enclosed environment.
 Mailbox44 questions how this particular environment has shaped and impacted the mentality of its residents from its past until this day.

-This project is currently exhibited at Vantage Point Sharjah 8 , United Arab Emirates until November 29, 2020.
+This project has recently been exhibited at Vantage Point Sharjah 8 , United Arab Emirates (August - November, 2020).

 Secret “closed towns” have existed in Russia since the mid-1940s, throughout the Cold War and into the nuclear age.
 Positioned in locations across the country, these towns were built to house sensitive military, research, and industrial facilities – and the workers, practitioners and scientists that were needed to run them.
 Residence was by invitation only, and they did not appear on Soviet maps.